marcoschaule/meteor-angular-jade-extended/README.md

 Todo
 ----

-* Implement base path as an option to support nested includes.
 * Implement error handling for files with ".ng.jade" not being in the client.
 * Find out about possible negative consequences of saving the template HTML in an Angular constant and assigning this constant to the template cache